 One day, Lijie and I were chatting something about believing in the Lord at home when we heard someone knocking at the door.
 I went to open it and found it was Sister Gaomin who returned from the co-workers’ meeting.
-She always had her unique insights into the passages of, so I liked to listen to her sermons very much.
+She always had her unique insights into the passages of the, so I liked to listen to her sermons very much.
 I was very glad to see her and let her in warmly.
 Once she sat down, we both asked her impatiently, “Did you gain any new light from this meeting?
 Be quick to tell us.”
 Gaomin smiled, saying “Yes.
 I did.
 I benefited so much from this co-workers’ meeting.
 We discussed together a topic I’d never heard before—what are the differences between belief in religion and belief in God?”
 Lijie and I looked at each other, feeling it was very fresh too.

 I asked her eagerly, “In what way is belief in religion different from belief in God?
 Aren’t they the same thing?”
 Lijie also said, “Right.
 The unbelievers often call us believers in religion, but indeed we regard ourselves as believers in God, it’s just a different way of saying it.
 So what is the difference between belief in religion and belief in God?”

 Gaomin answered us calmly, “In the beginning, I also thought like this: Belief in religion and belief in God are the same thing.
 What are the differences between them?
 In the co-workers’ meeting, through communion and fellowship with brothers and sisters, I came to understand that there are really great differences between the two, and that this aspect of truth is relevant to whether our belief can receive the praise of God.
 Listening to their fellowship, I reflected on whether what I had done, since I believed in the Lord, was approved by Him.
 Looking back, it was because I had illness and faced many difficulties in life that I came into the presence of the Lord.
 Afterward, the Lord resolved all my difficulties and then I started to take theas my reliance in my life and my spiritual sustenance, no longer afraid of any difficulties I met.
 I’ve received a lot of grace from the Lord—my illnesses were cured and my family life got better, which made me have more faith in Him.
-And so I was more diligent in pursuit: I read the and ed every day, attended meetings regularly, abided by the Lord’s commandments, spread the , established es, and sustained brothers and sister.
+And so I was more diligent in pursuit: I read the Bible and prayed every day, attended meetings regularly, abided by the Lord’s commandments, spread the , established churches, and sustained brothers and sister.
 In this way, I thought that I was a most devout Christian, as well as a sincere believer in the Lord.”

 I listened and then said, “Yes, as believers in the Lord, we persist in praying and reading the Bible every day regardless of what happens; we keep gathering regardless of the wind or rain; and we also help brothers and sisters with love whenever their families have difficulties.
 The Lord also said, ‘Inasmuch as you have done it to one of the least of these my brothers, you have done it to me’ (Matthew 25:40).
 Aren’t we the people who truly believe in the Lord in doing so?
 Is it wrong in doing so?”
-Lijie also agreed and said, “Since we believe in the Lord, all that we do is read the Bible, attend meetings, and pray to the Lord, isn’t it?
+Lijie also agreed and said, “Since we believe in the Lord, all that we do is read the Bible, attend meetings, and pray to the Lord Jesus, isn’t it?
 And we do more good or kind things, rather than entrap or harm others.
 We pursue to become a good person according to the Lord’s teachings.
 Isn’t it belief in the Lord?”

 Gaomin said again, “Praying, reading the Bible, gathering and helping brothers and sisters are all that we believers ought to do, and they are also the minimum standards demanded by God of us.
 However, anyone of us who follows the Lord not only has our own ways and practice of believing in God, but we still think our own belief is most sincere and correct, as well as is pleased by God.
 We may not know that because the ways of our belief in God and the price we pay are different, the harvest we reap and the outcome we get will be different accordingly.
 How to practice believing in God determines whether our belief can be approved by God.
 In this co-workers’ meeting, Brother Li took a book, of which the contents benefited us so much and made me know my pursuit of belief in God was not approved by God.
 I recorded a passage of word in the book.
 Let me read it to you, ‘So today, what do you believe the difference is between belief in God and belief in religion, and religiousness?
 When someone believes in religion, what do people think in their conceptions?
 That person believes in religion because they have no path to living.
 They might have difficulties at home, or else want to find something to rely on, to find spiritual sustenance.
 Belief in religion is often nothing more than making people do good deeds, be benevolent, help others, be kind to others, do more good deeds to accumulate virtues, not kill people or commit arson, not do the things that bad people do, not hit people or curse them, not steal or rob, not swindle others—this is the concept of “belief in religion” in all people’s heads.
 So today, how much of the concept of belief in religion exists in your hearts?
 Can you tell, when you have these thoughts, whether they are belief in religion?
 Is there a difference in the state in this?
 What is the difference between belief in religion and belief in God?
 When you first started believing in God, you may feel, ‘I believe in religion, and I—they’re the same thing.’
 But today, after believing in God for more than five years, just what do you think belief in God is?
 Is there any difference with belief in religion?
 (There is.)
 Is it a big difference?
 (Yes.)
 What makes it a big difference?
 Belief in religion means following a certain ritual, and it’s in order to bring happiness and comfort to one’s spirit.
 It doesn’t relate to questions of what path people walk, or by what means people live.
 It doesn’t concern their way of living.
 Which is to say, there is no change in your mental world, or inner world; you are still you, for you have not accepted the external things that change your humanity and your heart.
 You have merely done some good deeds or followed ceremony and dogma, you have merely engaged in some religion-related activities—just this, that’s all’ (‘Just What People Have Been Living By’).

 This word differentiates the belief in religion from belief in God and makes us know: Although believing in religion is believing in God in name, yet it usually follows ceremony such as gathering, praying, reading the Bible, keeping commandments and fasting, and so on.
 We follow such ceremony and dogma just in order to seek peace, find spiritual sustenance, and fill the emptiness in our hearts, and nothing more.
-Moreover, in our life or in the church, we often preach that we believers should practice humbleness and patience, forgive others seventy times seven, forsake everything for the Lord, and pursue loving the Lord with all our heart and mind, and so on.
+Moreover, in our life or in the, we often preach that we believers should practice humbleness and patience, forgive others seventy times seven, forsake everything for the Lord, and pursue loving the Lord with all our heart and mind, and so on.
 So we zealously help anyone who has difficulties; and in ordinary life, we don’t hit or curse people, or do things which offend God apparently; at the same time, we can give alms to others, make donations; we can pray to the Lord when faced with difficulties so as to get spiritual sustenance; and when we attend meetings and read the Bible, we can feel at ease and comforted.
 For this reason, we believe we have kept what we ought to keep and that we will then be approved by God.
 Little do we know that, in God’s eyes, such kind of practice of believing in God belongs to belief in religion instead of real belief in God.
 The Lord doesn’t approve of the faith as such.
 If we continue to believe in the Lord along this path, and even to the end, we will only achieve change in outward behaviors rather than alter our outlook on life and values, much less resolve our corrupt disposition.
 So we can still often tell lies and reveal corrupt disposition of being arrogant, selfish and greedy, and even if we are reluctant to control ourselves externally, we cannot get rid of the corrupt thoughts and things revealed in our hearts, and these states cannot be resolved.
-So we still live 3in the repeated cycle of sinning during the day and confessing at night, unable to free ourselves from the bondage of sin.
+So we still live in the repeated cycle of sinning during the day and confessing at night, unable to free ourselves from the bondage of sin.
 This type of belief doesn’t belong to belief in God but belief in religion.

 Hearing this, Lijie and I stayed silent for quite a while.
 Then Lijie nodded slightly and said, “If you say like this, I understand a bit clearly.
 Even though we’ve believed in God and had some change outwardly, yet such a bit of change will in no way fulfill God’s requirements or reach the standard for real belief in God.
 Is it right?”
 Gaomin smiled and nodded.
 I took the thread, “According to you words, our present way of belief doesn’t belong to the real belief in God.
 It is only a type of spiritual sustenance, which belongs to religious faith.
 That is to say, it is belief in religion, that’s all.
 Since such kind of belief cannot obtain God’s approval, then how should we believe in God to be praised by God?
 Please tell us more.”